2018ik/2018ik.github.io/_wiki/grace.markdown

 ### Sarah

 Grace is typified by Sarah, Abraham's wife.
+TODO

 ### Versus Law

 Grace is greater than the law .
+TODO

 ## Experience